andrewazmy/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+After undistorting the image, extracting binary data, and applying perspective transform, the next required step is to extract pixels that are associated to lane lines.
+This was done using the sliding window search, with the start point taken as the histogram peak of the lower imaege half shown in the figure below.
+![alt text][image7]

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I fit my detected lane pixels with a 2nd order polynomial as show in the below figure:

 ![alt text][image5]

+This is done in the function `find_lanes()` in the code lines 197 through 271 in `P4.py`.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I also did this in the function `find_lanes()` in the code lines 279 through 289 in my code in `P4.py` by defining conversions in x and y from pixels space to meters, fitting new polynomials in the world space and calculating their new radii of curvature.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 160 through 194 in my code in `P4.py` in the function `draw_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]